FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 ![Chassis Speeds](../images/FRCKinematics&Odometry/FRCKinematics&Odometry.015.jpeg)

-### 3. Convert to Field Relative Speeds
+### 3. Convert to Robot Relative Chassis Speeds
 Converts a user provided field-relative ChassisSpeeds object into a robot-relative ChassisSpeeds object.
 The ChassisSpeeds object representing the speeds in the **Game Field** frame of reference.
-Positive x is away from your alliance wall.
-Positive y is to your left when standing behind the alliance wall.
+Positive `X` is away from your alliance wall.
+Positive `Y` is to your left when standing behind the alliance wall.

  The angle of the robot as measured by a gyroscope.
 The robot's angle is considered to be zero when it is facing directly away from your alliance station wall.
+The new X and Y speeds are calculated after the rotation.
+The omega radians per second remains the same.

  ![Field Relative Speeds](../images/SwerveDrive/SwerveDrive.010.jpeg)